Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 but this photo provides an alternate view from the photo that I posted yesterday.
 Tree 8 is about 700 meters from Tree 6, and the combination of these trees will provide coverage over a large area in the hardwood zone.
 I recently found another promising tree that might provide additional coverage.

 9-29-08.
-Considering the gorgeous weather we've been having, I hate to miss two days in a row in the field, but my left knee is aching from the incident in which my cell phone was ruined (my leg was stuck deep in the mud between large branches, and I had to pull hard to extract it).
-I have lots to do in the office, and this will be a good day to get caught up.
+Considering the gorgeous weather we’ve been having, I hate to miss two days in a row in the field, but my left knee is aching from the incident in which my cell phone was ruined (my leg was stuck deep in the mud between large branches, and I had to pull hard to extract it).
 I had a few interesting bird sightings on the way to the office this morning.
 As I backed out of the driveway, a Clapper Rail walked across the road into the lot next door.
 As I got out of the car at Stennis, a Great Egret glided by just a few feet over my head.

 9-30-08.
 I spent a few hours in the swamp this morning.
 Although the bird activity was low, it was nice to get back out there after spending a few days in the office.

 10-2-08.
-I'm going to be stuck in the office for one more day.
 This morning, I resolved a mystery that had me concerned for a long time.
 Several months ago, I started noticing an ominous popping sound in my left hip.
 This seemed to be correlated with long hikes into the swamp and caused by pulling forces when extracting my leg from the mud.
 I also noticed aches and looseness in my left knee.
 I had the hip x-rayed last month, but the doctor said it looks good.
 The popping noise started up again this morning (apparently as a result of getting mired in the mud last week), but this time I could tell that it was originating in the knee and apparently radiating through the femur to the hip.

 10-4-08.
 I had a nice day in the Pearl with Charles from Louisiana.
 With GPS coordinates in hand, we bushwhacked out and confirmed that